Izhaki/useSize/README.md

 }
 ```

-> ⚠️ Prefer throttle over debounce, unless your view takes a noticeable time to render (like 15000 SVG nodes).
+> ⚠️ Prefer throttle over debounce, unless your view takes a noticeable time to render (say, 15000 SVG nodes or somesuch).

 ### Using ERD